Applications available now!

 Program Requirements for Honors in Economics

-3. ECON 496 Honors Seminar, 5 credits (taken in autumn of final year)
+b.
+ECON 496 Honors Seminar, 5 credits (taken in autumn)

-4. ECON 497 Honors Thesis, 5 credits (taken in winter of final year)
+c.
+ECON 497 Honors Thesis, 5 credits (must be taken in winter immediately after ECON 496)

 - ECON 496 and 497 are in addition to the 400-level Econ courses required to complete the degree.
 Both courses do not count toward the general education writing requirement.